 The foreclosure notice of default must be sent to anyone who has an interest in the property (any other loans, lenders, or even contractors who are owed money for work done to a property will get a copy).

 The foreclosure notice of default must also be published in a newspaper and physically posted in a prominent place on the property itself.

 Although this can be really embarrassing to someone going through foreclosure, it’s actually a very important protection for consumers.

 Back before US law required a notice of default, people were sometimes foreclosed on without any warning.

 In fact, it’s happened even in the past few years – at least one bank has accidentally foreclosed on the wrong property and kicked people out of their house without due process or warning.
-It’s even happened around Blanchard.
+It’s even happened around Mustang.